God in Christianity: Background

 Christians, in common with Jews and Muslims, identify with the biblical patriarch Abraham to whom God revealed himself.
-It is believed that Abraham was the first to affirm monotheism (one God) and had an ideal relationship with God.
-The Abrahamic religions believe that God continuously interacted with the descendants of Abraham over millennia; both Christians and Jews believe that this covenant is recorded in the Hebrew Bible, which most Christian denominations consider to be and refer to as the Old Testament.
+It is believed that Abraham was the first to affirm monotheism (the belief in one God) and had an ideal relationship with God.
+The Abrahamic religions believe that God continuously interacted with the descendants of Abraham over millennia; both Christians and Jews believe that this covenant is recorded in the Hebrew Bible, which most Christian denominations consider to be (and refer to as) the Old Testament.
 In the traditional interpretations of Christianity, God is always referred to with masculine grammatical articles only.

-Development of the theology of God
+Development of the conception of God

 Overview

 Early Christian views of God (before the gospels were written) are reflected in the Apostle Paul's statement in 1 Corinthians 8:5–6, written c.
-AD 53–54, about twenty years after the crucifixion of Jesus, and 12–21 years before the earliest of the canonical gospels was written:

-Apart from asserting that there is one God, Paul's statement (which is likely based on pre-Pauline confessions) includes a number of other significant elements: he distinguishes Christian belief from the Jewish background of the time by referring to Jesus and the Father almost in the same breath, and by conferring on Jesus the title of divine honor "Lord", as well as calling him Christ.
+AD 53–54, about twenty years after the crucifixion of Jesus, and 12–21 years before the earliest of the canonical gospels was written:...for us there is but one God, the Father, from whom all things came and for whom we live; and there is but one Lord, Jesus Christ, through whom all things came and through whom we live.Apart from asserting that there is one God, Paul's statement (which is likely based on pre-Pauline confessions) includes a number of other significant elements: he distinguishes Christian belief from the Jewish background of the time by referring to Jesus and the Father almost in the same breath, and by conferring on Jesus the title of divine honor "Lord", as well as calling him Christ.

-In the Book of Acts (Acts 17:24–27), during the Areopagus sermon given by Paul, he further characterizes the early Christian understanding:

-Paul also reflects on the relationship between God and Christians:

-The Pauline epistles also include a number of references to the Holy Spirit, with the theme which appears in 1 Thessalonians 4:8 - "...God, the very God who gives you his Holy Spirit" - appearing throughout his epistles.
+In the Book of Acts (Acts 17:24–27), during the Areopagus sermon given by Paul, he further characterizes the early Christian understanding:The God that made the world and all things therein, he, being Lord of heaven and earthPaul also reflects on the relationship between God and Christians:...that they should seek God, if haply they might feel after him and find him, though he is not far from each one of us for in him we live.The Pauline epistles also include a number of references to the Holy Spirit, with the theme which appears in 1 Thessalonians 4:8 – "...God, the very God who gives you his Holy Spirit" – appearing throughout his epistles.
 In John 14:26, Jesus also refers to "the Holy Spirit, whom the Father will send in my name".

 By the end of the 1st century, Clement of Rome had repeatedly referred to the Father, Son, and Holy Spirit, and linked the Father to creation in 1 Clement 19.2, stating: "let us look steadfastly to the Father and creator of the universe".
 By the middle of the 2nd century, in Against Heresies, Irenaeus had emphasized (in Book 4, chapter 5) that the Creator is the "one and only God" and the "maker of heaven and earth".
 These preceded the formal presentation of the concept of Trinity by Tertullian early in the 3rd century.